Techreborn001/MoveIt-Company/README.md

-#MoveIt Company 🚚
+## MoveIt Company 🚚

-A high-performance, responsive landing page designed to demonstrate advanced UI/UX implementation using the Bootstrap 5 framework.
+A high-performance, responsive landing page designed to demonstrate advanced UI/UX implementation using the **Bootstrap 5 framework**.
 This project documents the architectural shift from manual styling to efficient component-based development.

-🚀 Key Learning Objectives
+## 🚀 Key Learning Objectives

 During this build, I focused on bridging the gap between design theory and framework execution: